nextflow-io/nextflow/docs/developer/plugins.md

 Plugins can access the resolved Nextflow configuration through the session object using `session.config.navigate()`.
 Several extension points provide the session object for this reason.
 This method allows you to query any configuration option in a safe manner -- if the option isn't defined, it will return `null`.
 A common practice is to define any configuration for your plugin in a custom config scope.

-Here is an example of querying a config option in a trace observer hook:
+For example, you can query a config option in a trace observer hook:

 ```groovy
 import nextflow.Session